Create and manage cloud images

 • Delete an image

-You can only delete private images that you have created that are not protected.
+You can only delete private images that you have created.

 Steps